math241s24/project-02-omar/data/README.md

 ### Reed College: Math 241 with Adrien Allorant - Data Science

 In this ***data*** folder, there is a csv file named "us-dot-air-intl-2023.csv" that contains all of the data for this project.
 It has 766,693 rows and 16 columns.
+There are also dat files from OpenFlights that talk about airports, airlines, and countries.

 ### Codebook for **airports.dat** (sourced from [OpenFlights.org](https://openflights.org/data.php))